 What Is the Best Strategy for Gibraltar Landlords in 2026?

-- Quieter months: Switch to a long-term let to avoid the low-occupancy winter problem
+- Quieter months: Switch to a long-term let to avoid the low-occupancy winter problem and stabilise income.

 | Letting Strategy | Typical Monthly Income (1-bed) | Effort Level |